jacobhjustice/PiFrame/README.md

-# Piframe for Rasberry Pi
+# PiFrame for Rasberry Pi
 ### What is PiFrame?
 PiFrame is a photo frame application, designed to run on the Rasberry Pi.
 I have wanted to build something with a Pi for a while, so decided I'd make something sentimental for my fiancee's 21st birthday.